geerlingguy/beast-challenge/README.md

 TODO: Build the app

-## Automation for Controlling the Stations
+## Automation for Controlling the Rooms

-The `automation` directory contains Ansible configuration for managing the fleet of 100 station nodes.
+The `automation` directory contains Ansible configuration for managing the fleet of 100 room nodes.
 We have to use something like Ansible because managing 100 nodes by hand would be insane.

 TODO: Build the automation